The historic Chinatown in Mauritius was fading. A new generation reclaimed it.

 "But slowly because it's a place mostly for trade and less for a living area...
 Gradually Chinese moved out of Chinatown," he told CNN.

 According to Foo, this meant the vibrancy that Chinatown was also known for faded.
+It became a place for trade only.

 It's a problem that is being seen elsewhere in the world from Washington and San Francisco's Chinatown to Cuba, in Havana's Barrio Chino, one of the oldest and largest Chinatown districts in Latin America that now famously contains very little Chinese, according to the Visit Cuba website.